LawleyFall2017/230-fall2017/weekly_materials/week10/js6-objectliterals.md

  // Can you figure out how to pull the key and value from the "links" object literal?
  // and put them in list with clickable links?

-When you're done, upload the javascript6.html file to banjo.rit.edu, and link to it from your 230 page.
-It should be completed by 11:59pm on Wednesday, Nov 1.
+You do NOT need to upload this file to banjo; the only two deliverables this week are the Pixel Artist and GIF Finder exercises.